Amulek1416/verilog-help-sheet/testbenches.md

   // simulations (they aren't synthesizable) initial begin
+    $display("Starting Test Bench\n");

     // Set initial values
     clk = 1'b0;
     write_en = 1'b0;
     read_en = 1'b0;
     address = 3'b000;

+    /**
-    // Start with asserting a reset so that
+     * Start with asserting a reset so that
-    // everything within the module being
+     * everything within the module being
-    // simulated also gets initialized.
+     * simulated also gets initialized.
+     */
     reset = 1'b1;

-    $display("Starting Test Bench\n");
+    /**

-    // Since the clock is being pulsed by the always
+     * Since the clock is being pulsed by the always
-    // statement at the bottom of the module, we can
+     * statement at the bottom of the module, we can
-    // use delays to make sure the values change after
+     * use delays to make sure the values change after
-    // a clock pulse.
+     * a clock pulse.
 In this case, it would be a delay
-    // of 10 time-units
+     * of 10 time-units
+     */

     // Here we give some time for the clock to pulse
     // before de-asserting reset.
     #10 reset = 1'b0;